Do you notice a wheezing sound when your child breathes? Parents, here’s what you need to know about bronchiolitis in kids.

 - Breastfeed your baby to boost his immunity

 As far as vaccinations are concerned, make sure you speak with your health care provider about the symptoms and get a proper diagnosis.

-The important thing to remember is that since Bronchiolitis in kids is cause due to a virus, keep your kids clean and away from places that are unclean and unhygienic.
+The important thing to remember is that since bronchiolitis in kids is caused by a virus, you can help prevent your child from acquiring this disease by keeping them clean (frequent handwashing and proper hygiene) and away from places that are unclean and unhygienic.